-For the new event the town center will be transformed into a magical illuminated space for visitors to wander through, with beautiful lit installations and costumed roaming performers animating the site.
+For the new event, the town centre will be transformed into a magical illuminated space for visitors to wander through, with beautiful lit installations and costumed roaming performers animating the site.
 For one night only, Memorial Square will be lit by the glow of magical woodland creatures, giant flowers, luminous stars, ice drops and a whole host of other shining surprises through an array of light installations.

 In the meantime, Lyceum Square will host a winter market, with a funfair and a Santa’s grotto.
 At 6pm a lantern procession will arrive in Memorial Square where the Mayor of Crewe will welcome it, turning on the Christmas lights which will also start, for the first time ever the projection mapping show that will illuminate the Municipal building throughout the Christmas period.